-- How your camera works and to be confident with basic functions. - Studio lighting techniques and how to correctly expose an image. - You will be introduced to digital and conventional medium format photography. - To produce images using both tungsten and flash. - To explore different genres of photography. - To use industry standard post-production software such as Photoshop.
+- How your camera works and to be confident with basic functions. - Studio lighting techniques and how to correctly expose an image. - You will be introduced to digital and conventional medium format photography.

 CAMERA EQUIPMENT

 Dunottar is equipped with a studio and camera equipment, however, photography students must have their own good quality DSLR camera.
 It is preferable for students to acquire a camera prior to the start of the school year so that they are familiar with its basic functionality before beginning the course.